 2) The right to request the amendment of your education records that you believe is inaccurate, misleading, or otherwise in violation of your privacy rights under FERPA.

-a) If you wish to ask UNMC to amend a record, you should write to the UNMC official responsible for the record, clearly identify the part of the record you want changed, and specify why it should be changed.
+a) If you wish to ask UNMC to amend a record, you should write to the UNMC official responsible for the record, clearly identify the part of the record you want changed and why it should be changed.

 b) If UNMC officials decide not to amend the record as requested, you will be notified in writing of the decision and your right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided when notified of the right to a hearing.